sansarip/owlbear/README.md

 # Owlbear (👷 WIP)

-A Visual Studio Code extension to support paredit-like features for HTML/JSX
+A Visual Studio Code extension to support paredit-like features for HTML and TS!

 ## Dev